 After the Chancellor has made a decision, the campus will wait at least thirty (30) days (with provision of extension for good cause) before submitting Notices of Inventory Completion and/or Notices of Intent to Repatriate to National NAGPRA to allow affected Tribe(s) to request an appeal.

-See also Appeals Flowchart in Appendix B.
+See also Appeals Flowchart on UC’s NAGPRA website.

-Information about how to file an appeal must be posted on a public-facing campus web page.
+Information about how to file an appeal must be posted on a public-facing campus website.
 The appeal will be reviewed, based on the existing record and the evidence previously submitted (i.e., new evidence will not be considered as part of an appeal, but may be the basis of a new Request).

 For an appeal to the Chancellor: Within thirty (30) days of receipt of the Tribe(s)’ request for an appeal, the Chancellor will make the decision to uphold, reverse, or modify the determination of the Chancellor’s Designee, provided that all applicable legal and policy requirements are met, and provide the appealing Tribe(s) with a written explanation and basis for approving or denying the appeal.